 Several entities may intervene in public acquisition finance, such as financial advisers and legal counsels.
 The financial adviser can be a credit institution or an investment firm, and will manage the deal towards the market.
 Then the legal counsel handles the draft of the documentation as the prospectus and all required documents under the applicable process.

-The French legal framework regarding takeover bids is provided in the French Monetary and Financial Code, the Commercial Code and the Règlement General de l’AMF.
+The French legal framework regarding takeover bids is provided in the French Monetary and Financial Code, the Commercial Code and the Règlement Général de l’AMF.
 Takeover bids are governed by the rules of equality between shareholders and free competition.
-The AMF plays a central part of the process, including the crossing of the threshold declaration.
+The AMF plays a central part in the process, including the crossing of the threshold declaration.
 An investment service provider that is authorised to carry out the underwriting activity shall act on behalf of the bidder.